 The last attempt at adding a new piece to the CPython support infrastructure (speed.python.org) has unfortunately foundered due to the lack of time to drive the project from the core developers and PSF board members involved, and the difficulties of trying to bring someone else up to speed to lead the activity (the hardware donated to that project by HP is currently in use to support PyPy instead, but the situation highlights some of the challenges of relying on volunteer labour with many other higher priority demands on their time to steer projects to completion).

 Even ultimately successful past projects, such as the source control migrations from CVS to Subversion and from Subversion to Mercurial, the issue tracker migration from SourceForge to Roundup, the code review integration between Roundup and Rietveld and the introduction of the Buildbot continuous integration fleet, have taken an extended period of time as volunteers worked their way through the many technical and social challenges involved.

 Pretty much everything in the PEP.
-Do we want to adopt RhodeCode?
 Do we want to adopt merge gating and Zuul?
-Is Rietveld the right place to hook Zuul into our current workflows?
 How do we want to address the various technical challenges?
 Are the Kallithea and Zuul development communities open to the kind of collaboration that would be needed to make this effort a success?

-While I've arranged to spend some of my own work time on this, do we want to approach the OpenStack Foundation for assistance, since we're a key dependency of OpenStack itself, Zuul is a creation of the OpenStack infrastructure team, and the available development resources for OpenStack currently dwarf those for CPython?
+While I've arranged to spend some of my own work time on this, do we want to approach the OpenStack Foundation for additional assistance, since we're a key dependency of OpenStack itself, Zuul is a creation of the OpenStack infrastructure team, and the available development resources for OpenStack currently dwarf those for CPython?